mighty-gerbils/gerbil/CONTRIBUTING.md

 codebase that do not have adequate documentation.
 The Gerbil Core team is actively working to improve this, but help is always appreciated.

-Documentation generally lives on the projects main site, [cons.io](https://cons.io)
+Documentation generally lives on the projects main site, [cons.io](https://cons.io).

-Code documentation is currently in the [`doc/` folder](https://github.com/mighty-gerbils/gerbil/tree/master/doc) as markdown.
+Code documentation is stored in the [`doc/` folder](https://github.com/mighty-gerbils/gerbil/tree/master/doc) as markdown.
 If you're unfamiliar with Markdown, the [Markdown Guide](https://www.markdownguide.org/) is a helpful reference.
 We use [VuePress](https://vuepress.vuejs.org/) to process the